arun-kr-reddy/notes/computer_architecture.md

       // PC + 4: most likely code
   }
   ```
-- branch removal: get rid of control flow instructions or minimize their occurrence
-  - predicate combining: get rid of unnecessary control flow instructions
-    example: instead of checking each predicate with a branch, check each predicate individually then check the combined predicate
-    ```cpp
-    if ((a != 5) && (b == 10) && (!c) && (d < 3))
-    ```
-  - predicated execution: convert control dependencies into data dependencies
 - for better instruction-per-cycle:
   - reduce branch misprediction penalty (branch resolution latency): resolve branch condition and calculate target address in earlier stages
   - increase branch probability: better branch prediction